 Based on the subject areas identified by the deposing party, the corporation must select one or more people to serve as designees during the deposition.
-Strictly speaking, when the corporate designee testifies during the deposition he or she speaks for the corporation, not for himself or herself individually.
-Thus, a corporate designee is not selected to explain his or her own personal knowledge or opinion of the matters at issue.
-Rather, a designee provides the corporation's knowledge or opinions.
+Strictly speaking, when the corporate designee testifies during the deposition, the designee speaks for the corporation, not for himself or herself individually.
+Thus, a corporate designee is not selected to explain his or her own personal knowledge or understanding of the matters at issue.
+Rather, a designee provides the corporation's knowledge or understanding.
 For example, corporate designees are expected to provide facts related to the corporation's:

-- interpretation of documents and events;
+- interpretation of documents and events;5

-- subjective beliefs and opinions;
+- subjective beliefs and opinions;6

-- knowledge of current and former employees; and
+- knowledge of current and former employees;7 and

-- internal investigations.
+- internal investigations.8

 Selecting the appropriate person to serve as the corporate designee for a particular subject area can be tricky.
 Theoretically, anyone can serve as a designee.
-For example, a corporation may select: (1) officers; (2) directors; (3) managing agents; (4) former employees; and (5) outsiders to the organization hired to serve as witnesses.
-Indeed, it is not unusual for in-house counsel to serve as designees.
+For example, a corporation may select: (1) officers; (2) directors; (3) managing agents; (4) former employees; and (5)